-• Exploration drilling will continue during 2024 at a reduced pace from that of 2023 while permitting, engineering and economic evaluation activities ramp-up in relation to obtaining the exploitation license.

-• The Company will continue to expand the La Romanera deposit.
-The Company presently has two diamond drills operating on the deposit.

-• The initial program was suspended in favor of placing higher priority on La Romanera.
-Drilling at the El Cura deposit will commence in 2024.

-• The Company will complete initial metallurgical studies on La Romanera and La Infanta.
+- Exploration drilling will continue during 2024 at a reduced pace from that of 2023 while permitting, engineering and economic evaluation activities ramp-up in relation to obtaining the exploitation license. - The Company will continue to explore the La Romanera deposit.
+The Company presently has two diamond drills operating on the deposit. - The initial planned drill program at the El Cura deposit was briefly postponed in favor of placing higher priority on La Romanera.
+Drilling at the El Cura deposit will resume in 2024. - The Company will complete initial metallurgical studies on La Romanera and La Infanta.
 The Company contracted metallurgical support from SRK and selected WAI to conduct the laboratory testing for the metallurgy.
+The studies are expected to be completed in H1-2024.